 Recfishwest is calling on the Department of Biodiversity, Conservation and Attractions (DBCA) to urgently address strong concerns around a sudden and unexpected closure of the Hooley Road 4WD beach access point to South Beach, Boranup.

-This a very a popular beach accessed and fished by anglers targeting snapper, mulloway, tailor and salmon.
+This is a very popular beach accessed and fished by anglers targeting snapper, mulloway, tailor and salmon.

 DBCA has deposited several large boulders blocking 4WD access down the track to the beach which is within the Leeuwin-Naturaliste National Park.